Reward Machines: Exploiting Reward Function Structure in Reinforcement Learning: Concluding Remarks

 \section{Concluding Remarks}

 In this paper we introduced the notion of reward machines -- a form of finite state machine that can be used to specify the reward function of an RL agent.
 Reward machines support the specification of arbitrary rewards, including sparse rewards and rewards for temporally extended behaviors.
-Reward machines expose structure in the reward function and, in so doing, can speed up learning as demonstrated in our experiments.
-We proposed different methodologies to exploit the structure in the reward machine to learn policies faster.
-They included automated reward shaping, counterfactual reasoning, and decomposition methods.
+Reward machines expose structure in the reward function and, in doing so, can significantly improve the sample complexity of learning, as demonstrated in our experiments.
+Our methods enable us to find solutions faster and, more importantly, to solve problems that could not otherwise be solved given limited interaction with the environment.
+We proposed three different methodologies to exploit reward machine structure in learning: automated reward shaping, counterfactual reasoning, and decomposition methods.
 We discussed the convergence guarantees of these approaches in the tabular case and empirically evaluated their effectiveness in discrete and continuous domains.

-We believe there is significant potential in reward machines beyond what has been described in this paper.
-For one, reward machines can decrease the overhead of defining new tasks in a given environment since, having defined a set of relevant events, creating a new reward machine is straightforward.
-In fact, it would be possible to automatically create random tasks and their corresponding natural language descriptions using reward machines.
-This would allow for generating training data for a deep network that could learn to map natural language commands into policies in the same way that functional programs are available as training data for learning how to interpret questions in CLEVR \shortcite{johnson2017clevr}.
-Another unexplored research direction is to go up in the Chomsky hierarchy and study combinations of reward machines with context-free and context-sensitive grammars.